 If you have any questions about these requirements, you may call the Member Services Department.
-They can give you a current list of the counties in the Enrollment Area.
+They can give you a current list of the cities and towns in the Enrollment Area.

 2. Subscriber Eligibility

 To be a Subscriber under this Plan, you must: